Transportation Demand Management (TDM)

 - Traveler Response to Transportation System Changes: Chapter 19: Employer and Institutional TDM Strategies, Transportation Cooperative Research Program Report 95, Transportation Research Board, 2010 - Report looks at results and experience of TDM measures from across the U.S. to evaluate the relative importance of particular categories of transportation demand management (TDM) strategies, such as support versus incentives, as well as the particular strategies themselves, such as transit subsidy versus a high-occupancy vehicle parking discount

-- Urban Mobility Information, Texas Transportation Institute - Includes link to 2011 Congested Corridors Report
+- Urban Mobility Information, Texas Transportation Institute - Includes link to a number of nationwide reports including the 2011 Congested Corridors Report, and 2012 Annual Urban Mobility Report.
+Also see Mobility Monitoring in Small to Medium-Sized Communities

 Employer-Based Transportation Programs